 - Living Lie Detector: It's impossible to lie in Jay's presence.
 If you try, you simply cannot finish the sentence.

 - Misaimed Fandom: In a weird sort of in-universe way.
-Every time a Satanist approached Danny as a kid, they turned up dead from a heart attack or brain tumor shortly thereafter, with a "traumatized" Danny unable to explain what had happened.
+Every time a Satanist approached Danny as a kid with plans of worshiping him or helping him along his way to taking power, they turned up dead from a heart attack or brain tumor shortly thereafter, with a "traumatized" Danny unable to explain what had happened.

 - Second Coming: What Jay is supposed to represent.

 - Take That: The Catholic church, self-consciously "shocking" cable television shows, the Catholic church, Star Wars and its fans, right-wing talk radio hosts, shock journalism, George W. Bush, and, by the way, the Catholic church.

 - Talking Animal: As Danny tells Maggie, he was down by the pier one day and saw a bunch of kids tormenting a rabbit.
 He hit the rabbit with his once-a-day mojo and the rabbit immediately became sentient and gained the ability to speak.
 The result is Jimmy: a proficient hacker and film buff with a Brooklyn accent who also happens to be a brown rabbit.